Water Filter Technology: A Primer

 Carbon and activated carbon

 Activated carbon chemically bonds with and removes contaminants as water flows through the filter.
 Activated carbon filters' effectiveness varies significantly.
-Some are certified only to remove chlorine and improve taste and odor.
-Others remove contaminants such as asbestos, lead, mercury and volatile organic compounds, or VOCs.
+Some are certified only to reduce chlorine and improve taste and odor.
+Others can reduce the levels of contaminants such as asbestos, lead, mercury and volatile organic compounds, or VOCs.
 However, activated carbon does not remove common inorganic pollutants such as arsenic, fluoride, hexavalent chromium, nitrate and perchlorate.

 In general, carbon filters come in two forms: carbon block and granulated activated carbon.